fireflycons/terminator/README.md

 This tool works by scanning all pods in the cluster (static pods excluded) every so often for pods where the `deletionTimestamp` is longer ago than the current time minus the grace period.
 These pods are then force-terminated.

+Note that you should attempt to find out why you have pods in these states, and use this tool as a last resort, i.e. there's no good reason why they shouldn't terminate.

 ## Command line arguments

 All the following are optional.